mrlematt/MattAbstractions/README.md

 the Matt_Modules.maxpat patcher contains all the modules nicely presented and ready to copy and paste.

+02/01

+- matt.stepz1: added a livegrid row at the bottom of the module

 30/12

 - added matt.stepz1: fun little step sequencer.
 Needs work for the synchronization inputs and outputs.